Halykirk – dolmen or stalled cairn?

 A 1981 survey recorded that among the standing orthostats were two parallel examples with a large, displaced slab lying between them.

-The surveyor pondered whether this slab represented a roofing slab and was perhaps the supported stone mentioned by Clouston over a century before.
+The surveyor pondered whether this represented a roofing slab and was perhaps the supported stone mentioned by Clouston over a century before.

 Another 19th century Orcadian dolmen bites the dust…

-While we are in this area it is worth noting a feature that once stood nearby.
+But while we are in this area it is worth noting a feature that once stood nearby.

 In 1924, Fraser wrote that “about 150 yards westwards from the Haly Kirk, and higher up on the hill, is a small standing stone close by a small tumulus.”
 [6]